Skip advert

 Advertisement

-Buyers will be impressed by the X-Trail’s refinement on the road.
-It’s a comfortable and relaxing place in which to travel, while Nissan hasn’t forgotten the practical touches which make family life a little easier.
-Items such as a centre armrest with two cup holders, luggage hooks and lighting in the boot, 60/40 split-folding rear seats and two rear Isofix points all add to the X-Trail’s ease of use.
+Buyers will be impressed by the Nissan X-Trail’s refinement on the road.
+It’s a comfortable and relaxing place in which to travel, while Nissan hasn’t forgotten the practical touches that make family life a little easier.
+Items such as a centre armrest with two cup holders, luggage hooks and lighting in the boot, 60/40 split-folding rear seats and two rear ISOFIX points all add to the X-Trail’s ease of use.

 Advertisement - Article continues below

-Moving up through the various trim levels brings more luxury kit such as a heating function for the front and rear seats, steering wheel and windscreen, plus wireless smartphone charging, tri-zone air-conditioning and quilted leather upholstery.
+Moving up through the various trim levels brings more luxury kit, such as a heating function for the front and rear seats, steering wheel and windscreen, plus wireless smartphone charging, tri-zone air-conditioning and quilted leather upholstery.
 It's also worth noting that the X-Trail is offered in both five- and seven-seater configurations.

 At 4,760mm long, the X-Trail is slightly longer than a Skoda Kodiaq and a Peugeot 5008.
 The fourth-generation model is 20mm wider and 15mm taller than its predecessor, which gives it an even more substantial look on the road.